grumets/nimmbus/API/README.md

   * COUNT= (Optional, default is 10)
   * TYPE= (Optional, default is ALL)
   * FORMAT= (Optional, default is text/xml, returning an ATOM file)
+  * CONTENT= (Optional, default is empty.
+If CONTENT=full the content element (of each entry) contains the complex content for TYPE=FEEDBACK, TYPE=CITATION and TYPE=PUBLICAT)
   * XSL= (full url or "mm32".
 Optional)
   * CRS=  (for the moment only for application/x-mmzx output and for TYPE=POINT)
   * TARGET= (resource_id.
 Optional filter applicable if TYPE=FEEDBACK)